-The word “knowledge” indicates a full understanding of God’s will.
-This word is a key word in the book of Colossians (1:9, 10; 2:2; 3:10).
+The Greek word “knowledge” indicates a full understanding of God’s will.
+Again, this term is a keyword in the book of Colossians (Col 1:9, 10; 2:2; 3:10).

 “in all wisdom and spiritual understanding”

 The Holy Spirit uses the word “wisdom” six times in Colossians (Col. 1:9, 28; 2:3, 23; 3:16; 4:5).
 Wisdom is the application of truth to experience.
 It is the ability to apply truth to life that comes only from God (James 1:5; 3:15).
 Wisdom is insight into the true nature of things.
 It is the faculty of judging and acting aright.
 “Full knowledge” is not the end; it is the means.
-The end is the wisdom to apply truth to experience.
+The end is the “spiritual understanding” of wisdom to apply truth to experience.

-When we apply truth to experience we end up with “spiritual understanding.”
+When we apply truth to experience, we end with “spiritual understanding.”
 This is the ability to categorize and relate a principle to a problem.
 “Understanding” (Col. 2:2) is perspicacity or discernment.
 This is the ability to pierce into a problem and work to an adequate solution.
 Understanding is critical knowledge that can apply the knowledge of the first principles of Christianity to any situation.
 This is the ability to live the Christian life effectively.

-Are you the type of person who loves to acquire knowledge about Christianity but care little about living it?
+Are you the type of person who loves to acquire knowledge about Christianity but cares little about living it?
 The words “wisdom” and “understanding” are crucial to you.
 Those words will enable you to live out the Christian life.
 That is why Paul prayed that the Colossians would have all “wisdom” and “understanding.”
 Do you have the courage to pray that God will give you those graces to live the Christian life?
 If you are frustrated with your Christian life, these two qualities may be the answer to your problem.

 Thanks so much for your ministry, Dr. Richardson,